Mexican Strain tomatillos at the peak of the summer! |

 • Once at a simmer, add honey and salt to taste

-• Simmer for 10ish minutes, stirring to mash up larger pieces of tomatoes and tomatillos
+• Simmer for 10ish minutes, stirring to mash up larger

 • Turn off heat and cool to an edible temperature